6 June 2023

 Behaviour

-Most people believe that there is a link between resource scarcity and dishonest behavior.
+Most people believe that there is a link between resource scarcity and dishonest behaviour.
 Researchers from the Department of Psychology and the Copenhagen Center for Social Data Science at the University of Copenhagen have now investigated the matter, and they cannot find any connection between resource scarcity, including poverty, and dishonesty.

 Coffee picker in Burundi.
 Photo: Counter Culture Coffee, Flickr.